 As such, costly plumbing repairs can be burdensome for homeowners due to chloramine in their water.

-Effects of Chloramine in the Environment
+Effects of Chloramine on the Environment

 Indeed, chloramine is dangerous for amphibians, reptiles, and invertebrates.
 It enters the fish's bloodstream.
 Meanwhile, amphibians enter into their skin and gills.

-It is no longer enough to simply leave the tap water and just wait for the chlorine or chloramine to evaporate.
+It is no longer enough to simply leave the tap water and wait for the chlorine or chloramine to evaporate.
 It could take too long, and they could already form a harmful byproduct.

 Here are some of the neutralization systems that you can use.